Washington Commanders Release QB Carson Wentz After One Year

-Commanders release Carson Wentz after one year originally appeared on NBC Sports Chicago
+Commanders release Carson Wentz as downfall continues originally appeared on NBC Sports Philadelphia

 INDIANAPOLIS — As the annual NFL combine begins, the Washington Commanders have officially released quarterback Carson Wentz.